-The cost of rent keeps increasing.
-And you’ve heard the buzz that it’s currently a buyer’s market.
-The decision to rent vs. buy an apartment or house is intensely personal.
+The cost of rent keeps increasing, and you’ve heard the buzz that it’s currently a buyer’s market.
+The decision to rent vs. buy a New York City apartment or house is intensely personal.
 Although part of the American Dream includes homeownership, it is not the right choice for everyone.
-At what threshold does it make more sense both financially and for your lifestyle to buy an apartment instead of renting one?
+At what threshold does it make more sense financially and for your lifestyle to buy an apartment instead of renting one?

+For the most part, being a renter vs. being a buyer is a personal choice.
+Individual circumstances often dictate the decision.
+The real estate market and having enough money for the down-payment as well as monthly expenses critical.
+How long you plan to live in an apartment also weigh heavily.
 There are pros and cons to both choices, and you need to factor in monthly payments, a downpayment, and the investment aspect of buying vs. flexibility of renting.

 But rent is still costly in a city like New York, and depending on how much you could put down for a downpayment, your monthly payments could be lower if you own your apartment.